DongwooJeong/sql-study/README.md

             ```
             + The time is recorded on the table by the INSERT statement when a pass is tagged in real time

 ***
 Table and View
 ---
+### 5-1.
+Table
+* Table: row(record) and column(field)
+    - how to build table
+        1. table name
+        2. column name
+        3. data type for each field
+        4. private key, foreign key

 ***
 Index
 ---